akueckes/z80pack/README.md

 	usbipd list

-Your controller should be listed with their bus ids.
+Your controllers should be listed with their bus ids.
 Try to bind and attach the controller to the WSL instance with

 	usbipd bind --busid <bus-id>
 	usbipd attach --wsl --busid <bus-id>